formulanano/nanocar-builder-web/GOVERNANCE.md

 ### Committers

-Committers are members of the community who are committed to the development, success, and mission of Formula Nano Builder or one of Formula Nano's projects.
+Committers are members of the community who are committed to the development, success, and mission of Nanocar-Builder or one of Formula Nano's projects.
 New committers are nominated and voted on by existing committers.
 Under rare circumstances, the Core Team can vote to revoke a committer's privilege.
 In addition to their participation as a contributor, committers have the following privileges.